jazz-soft/JZZ/README.md

 or [**jazz-midi**](https://www.npmjs.com/package/jazz-midi),
 and uses [**Chrome Web MIDI API**](http://webaudio.github.io/web-midi-api) as a fallback.

-Current version is rather a preview.
-It provides only MIDI-Out support.

-MIDI-In and other features will be coming gradually.

 Node.js module: [**npm install jzz**](https://www.npmjs.com/package/jzz).

 Your questions and comments are welcome [**here**](http://jazz-soft.org).